racibaz/laravel-microservice-architecture-example/README.md

 ## About This Project

-This project about laravel microservice architecture example with docker, rabbitmq and swagger.
+This project about microservice architecture example with docker, rabbitmq, swagger and laravel.

 ### DB Configuration